xuanngo2001/Timesheet/README.md

 Timesheet
 =========
-Given event time and duration, it will generate schedule time table for you.
+Given event times and durations, it will generate schedule time table for you.
 It can also export to Excel.